zype/zype.github.io/index.md

 ## Authentication

 You authenticate to the Zype API by providing your site API keys in the request.
-To authenticate your requests supply your site API key in the X-ZYPE-API-KEY header.
+To authenticate your requests, supply your site API key in the X-ZYPE-API-KEY header.
 <hr>

 ## Errors